 - You can prepare the tomato, shallot, and bell pepper mixture ahead of time.
 Simply marinate in the lime juice, drain half the liquid, and cover and store in the refrigerator until the fish is ready.

 - The primary citrus should always be lime (or lemon).
-Grapefruit and orange juice are added for extra flavor, however, their acidity is far less than that of limes.
+Grapefruit and orange juice are added for extra flavor.

 - Other delicious additions include finely chopped cucumber and corn kernels.